univention/ucsschool-kelvin-rest-api/doc/docs/resource-classes.rst

 The ``Classes`` resource represents the classes a school user is a member of.

-The resource objects are represents as group objects in the LDAP.
+The resource objects are represented as group objects in the LDAP.

 ``Classes`` can be created, retrieved, modified, deleted and searched for with the Kelvin API.